John Bennett (racing driver): Ginetta GT5

 Bennett made his racing debut for Elite Motorsport in the 2020 Ginetta GT5 Challenge where he collected three podiums and a fastest lap in his maiden campaign.
-In 2021 he came runner-up in the championship with five wins, two pole positions and ten podiums.
+In 2021, he came runner-up in the championship with five wins, two pole positions and ten podiums.

 GB3 Championship

 2022

 Bennett made his debut in single-seater machinery in the 2022 GB3 Championship driving for Elite Motorsport.
-His maiden season went well as he remained consistency throughout the season, including getting his first single-seater podium at the final round in Donington Park.
-He finished 8th in the championship standings with 262.5 points.
+His maiden season went well as he remained consistent throughout the season, including getting his first single-seater podium at the final round in Donington Park.
+He finished eighth in the championship standings with 262.5 points.

 2023

-Bennett signed up with multi-championship winning team Rodin Carlin for 2023 where he stated that his goal was to "fight for the championship."
+Bennett signed up with multi-championship winning team Rodin Carlin for 2023, where he stated that his goal was to "fight for the championship."
 He had a difficult campaign, only mustering two pole positions and one podium at the second round at Silverstone Circuit.
-Bennett ended the season 10th in the championship standings with 217 points to his name.
+Bennett ended the season tenth in the championship standings with 217 points to his name.